New York's 146th State Assembly district

 New York's 146th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Karen McMahon since 2019.

 Geography

 2020s

 District 146 contains the town of Amherst in Erie County.

+The district is entirely within New York's 26th congressional district, and entirely within New York's 61st State Senate district.

 2010s

-District 146 contained the village of Williamsville and the town of Amherst in Erie County and the town of Pendleton in Niagara County.
+District 146 contained the village of Williamsville, the town of Amherst in Erie County and the town of Pendleton in Niagara County.